Panda: A pretrained forecast model for chaotic dynamics: Model architecture

-\textbf{Temporal Attention.} Information is mixed over the temporal dimension by taking the channel dimension as a batch dimension and performing self-attention with NoPE \cite{barbero2025round_nope} (a modification of the popular rotary positional encoding RoPE \cite{su2023roformerenhancedtransformerrotary}) over the $T/P$ univariate patches of dimension $d_\text{model}$.
+\textbf{Temporal Attention.} We mix information over the temporal dimension by taking the channel dimension as a batch dimension and performing self-attention with $p$-RoPE \cite{barbero2025round_nope} (a modification of rotary positional encoding, RoPE \cite{su2023roformerenhancedtransformerrotary}) over the $T/P$ univariate patches of dimension $d_\text{model}$.
+For all experiments, we use a RoPE wavelength of 500 and $p=75\%$.

-\textbf{Channel Attention.} Several existing time series foundation models accommodate an arbitrary number of channels by fixating on univariate architectures which soley rely on temporal attention as described above \cite{nie2022time}.
-However, this approach is insufficient for chaotic dynamical systems which exhibit strong channel coupling.
-We demonstrate this empirically for the electronic circuits dataset in Fig. \ref{fig:real_data_forecasts}D, where we show the benefit of our approach as the coupling strength increases.
-To address this, we interleave channel attention layers without positional encoding after each temporal attention layer.
-A channel attention layer simply transposes the token sequence, treating the token dimension as a batch dimension and the channels as a set, before the self-attention operation:

-The temporal-channel attention layers are followed by a FFN with residual connections, GeLU activations \cite{hendrycks2016gaussian}, and RMSNorm \cite{zhang_sennrich_rmsnorm}.
-For the prediction head, the processed tokens are aggregated via mean or max along the sequence dimension $T/P$ and mapped to a length $H$ forecast for each channel via a linear layer.
-More detailed architecture details can be found in Appendix \ref{app:train}.
+\textbf{Multivariate Attention.} Several time series foundation models are univariate, and thus, channel-independent; they solely employ temporal attention for information mixing \cite{nie2022time}.
+However, chaotic dynamical systems exhibit strong channel coupling.
+We demonstrate this empirically for the electronic circuits dataset in Fig. \ref{fig:real_data_forecasts}D, where we show the benefit of channel attention as the coupling strength increases.
+We interleave channel attention layers without positional encoding after each temporal attention layer.
+Each layer transposes the token sequence, treating the token dimension as a batch dimension and the channels as a set before self-attention $ \text{ChannelAttention}(\mathcal{T}_P) \coloneqq \text{SelfAttention}(\mathcal{T}_P^\top) $, $ \mathcal{T}_P^\top \in \mathbb{R}^{T/P \times C \times d_\text{model}} $.
+Temporal attention is followed by a feedforward residual network, GeLU activations \cite{hendrycks2016gaussian}, and RMSNorm \cite{zhang_sennrich_rmsnorm}.
+In the prediction head, processed tokens are aggregated along the sequence dimension $T/P$ and mapped with a linear layer into a length $H$ channel-wise forecast.
+The architecture is further described in Appendix \ref{app:train}.